-Additional experience working in the Alcohol and other drugs sector, knowledege and familiarity of the Western Sydney Area and Services and relevant postgraduate qualifications are desirable qualities.
+Additional experience working in the Alcohol and other drugs sector, knowledge and familiarity of the Western Sydney Area and Services and relevant postgraduate qualifications are desirable qualities.

 To apply, please send your application to firstname.lastname@example.org

-Please ensure you enclose a copy of your resume and just as importantly, a copy of your cover letter addressing the essential criteria (no more then two pages).
+Please ensure you enclose a copy of your resume and your cover letter addressing the essential criteria (no more then two pages).